Ecofred/getting_cleaning/CodeBook.md

 + subject_id : subject id
 + activity_name : activity name

-Aggregated measured variables (features) by the mean for the 3 axis (Body & Gravity acceleration and Body gyroscopy)
+Aggregated measured variables (features) by the mean for the 3 axis.
+Body & Gravity acceleration (in standard gravity units) and Body angular velocity "Gyro"(radians/second) where already normalized in the source data

 + tBodyAcc.mean...X
 + tBodyAcc.mean...Y